 - Attachments.
 Any required attachments provided as separate documents or files, such as:

 - any clinical study reports, trial protocols and amendments.
 The attachments for clinical trial reports must provide the full clinical trial report and a synopsis or summary of the trial report.
 The list of appendixes for the clinical study report should be provided, but the appendixes are not required in the submission.

-- Section 4 financial estimates workbook.
+- Models and financial estimates workbook.

 Where an analysis requires a computer program to generate information for Section 3 or 4 of the submission, provide sufficient information (input data, description of methods used to conduct the analysis, outputs and electronic copy), so that the analysis results can be independently verified, and the validity of the methods of analysis can be assessed.

 If any of the analyses in the submission used specific computer software, provide a copy of all relevant electronic files of the statistical analyses and economic evaluation presented in Section 3 or 4 of the submission, and a technical document or an attachment to the submission to give details of calculations.
 Provide clear cross-references, as appropriate, between the technical document or attachment, and the relevant item in the main body of the submission and for the extraction of data from each source (to the level of the page, table or figure number of the source document).

 Where possible, supply the dataset in the form that was used for the analysis.
 This might be:

 - flat files (i.e. relatively unformatted ASCII files; typically with file extension txt or dat) with little or no formatting beyond comma or tab separation of values (which are accessible by most widely used statistical programs)

 - SAS datasets.

 If any intermediate file processing, reformatting and/or file concatenation is required for the preparation of the input data for the actual statistical analysis, provide the computer code(s) required to do this.